By Parker Dorris, Senior Product Manager, Silicon Labs.

 |Display location||Like batteries, displays can create interference on the antenna.|

 Antenna integration and optimization to minimize interference and coupling are two of the most formidable challenges to delivering a successful design, especially for companies without in-house RF expertise.
-Selecting the best antenna for the application/device can be complicated and then configuration and layout can add a lot of time delays due to trial and error cycles before developers optimize the antenna functionality.
-A PCB will need many tweaks to optimize antenna performance and also help from a PCB manufacturer.
+Selecting the best antenna for the application/device can be complicated, and configuration and layout can add time delays due to trial and error cycles before developers optimize the antenna functionality.
+A PCB will need many tweaks and help from a PCB manufacturer to optimize antenna performance.
 For SoC design, antenna-optimization work requires specialized RF engineer experts with an RF certification, special lab equipment, and an RF-isolated testing environment.
 Even RF engineers can spend weeks optimizing antennas for Rx/Tx performance and low BOM costs due to keep out zones, component selection, placement, etc. Reducing unpredictable RF performance and reducing the development time frame are key considerations from a hardware perspective.
-Selecting a wireless module that’s already certified solves most of these hardware-development challenges and saves developers many months of prototyping work.
+Selecting a wireless module with an integrated antenna that is already certified solves most of these hardware development challenges and saves developers many months of prototyping work.

 The mobile app development stage is often the most challenging for companies since many don’t have developers in house with mobile application experience.
-For this development stage, developers must become experts in both Android and iOS development, which means more APIs to understand They often outsource to vendors who build the mobile infrastructure, perform testing, etc. which can be very time consuming and costly due to the difficulty in finding subject matter experts in both iOS and Android development.
-This is the most desired and most expensive skill-set today.
-Finding developers who know how to properly code and interface with low level Bluetooth and Wi-Fi APIs in both iOS and Android platforms is rare, so it’s costly.
+Developers who know how to properly code and interface with low level Bluetooth and Wi-Fi APIs in both iOS and Android platforms are rare, and mobile development can become costly.
 Companies might also need to outsource to separate vendors who are experts in each platform, which adds more up-front costs.
-There are always additional costs and extra time it takes to contact vendors and conduct the bidding process/RFPs, etc. which are affected by company budgets and purchasing processes.
-It can take several months, at least, for developers to perfect the mobile application experience.
+There are always additional that result from the extra time it takes to contact vendors and conduct the bidding process/RFPs, etc. It can take several months, at least, for developers to perfect the mobile application experience.

 A product that utilizes a certified RF module, as opposed to a discrete circuit design, can leverage the certification of the off-the-shelf module and avoid the Intentional Radiation (IR) testing portion of the FCC certification process.
 Faster time to market, risk mitigation, and lower Non-Recurring Engineering (NRE) costs of product development makes leveraging a pre-certified RF module the optimal strategy for many companies and developers.

-Selecting a product with functional and tested system firmware that’s pre-programmed at manufacturing provides:
+Selecting a product with functional and tested system firmware that is pre-programmed at manufacturing provides:

 Using a module instead of designing with an SoC provides:

-Starting mobile app development with a wireless interfacing library that’s been optimized for ease of use and thoroughly tested provides:
+Starting mobile app development with a wireless interfacing library that has been optimized for ease of use and thoroughly tested provides:

 Connecting to cloud infrastructure already in place as part of an integrated product provides:

-Silicon Labs Wireless Xpress products, powered by Gecko OS, and application firmware running on pre-certified Silicon Labs modules, combines these product development cycle stage optimizations to provide a streamlined embedded-to-phone and embedded-to-cloud connectivity.
+Silicon Labs Wireless Xpress products, combine these product development optimizations to provide streamlined embedded-to-phone and embedded-to-cloud connectivity.

-is a highly-optimized IoT operating system designed specifically to power hardware platforms with secure Wi-Fi networking capability and is the best choice for resource-constrained devices.
+Gecko OS is a highly-optimized IoT operating system designed specifically to power hardware platforms with secure Wi-Fi networking capability and is the best choice for resource-constrained devices.
 Hardware running Gecko OS provides products with a powerful and secure wireless connection to a mobile device or the cloud.
-Developers can build external MCU applications that communicate with Gecko OS using the Xpress Command API via serial interface, HTTP REST, or a remote terminal.
-The Gecko OS API is a huge benefit to IoT developers because it provides a common software foundation across multiple product lines and includes the firmware, boot- loader, command APIs, and wireless stacks.
-The API provides direct access to peripherals connected to Gecko OS hardware via GPIO.
+Developers can build external microcontroller (MCU) applications that communicate with Gecko OS using the Xpress Command API via serial interface, HTTP REST, or a remote terminal.
+The Gecko OS API is a huge benefit to IoT developers because it creates a common software foundation across multiple product lines and includes the firmware, boot- loader, command APIs, and wireless stacks.
+The API enables direct access to peripherals connected to Gecko OS hardware via GPIO.

 In these types of Network Co-Processor (NCP) topologies, the external MCU must manage the wireless stack with low-level maintenance APIs, store large buffers of data in RAM, and devote CPU resources to interface monitoring.
-These responsibilities can be burdensome for MCUs without sufficient capabilities, and the resulting performance constraints force developers to choose the host MCU that best suits the NCP, not the best MCU for the application.
+These performance constraints force developers to choose the host MCU that best suits the NCP, not the best MCU for the application.

-Bluetooth Xpress products combine optimizations in the four-stage development cycle to deliver a BLE 5-enabled module that can get a design from concept to prototype in a day.
-Powered by Gecko OS, the Bluetooth Xpress product includes the Xpress framework for mobile application development, which greatly reduces the development time required to add Bluetooth connectivity to mobile apps.
+Bluetooth Xpress products combine firmware, hardware and mobile development optimizations to deliver Bluetooth Low Energy 5 modules that can speed an application from concept to prototype in a day.
+The Bluetooth Xpress products include the Xpress framework for mobile application development, which greatly reduces the development time required to add Bluetooth connectivity to mobile apps.

 The key features of Silicon Labs Bluetooth Xpress modules (BGX13P and BGX13S) include: